Contributed by: Matthew E. Chope, CFP®

 Maybe some of these categories or ideas will spark you to start your own list.
 I believe when you choose something (make a decision) you should put your full potential behind it.
 But remember nothing is set in stone.
 My list has evolved since I started it.
 After a good try, be open to changing your mind.

 Matthew E. Chope, CFP ® is a Partner and Financial Planner at Center for Financial Planning, Inc. Matt has been quoted in various investment professional newspapers and magazines.
 He is active in the community and his profession and helps local corporations and nonprofits in the areas of strategic planning and money and business management decisions.
-In 2012 and 2013, Matt was named to the Five Star Wealth Managers list in Detroit Hour magazine.

 Five Star Award is based on advisor being credentialed as an investment advisory representative (IAR), a FINRA registered representative, a CPA or a licensed attorney, including education and professional designations, actively employed in the industry for five years, favorable regulatory and complaint history review, fulfillment of firm review based on internal firm standards, accepting new clients, one- and five-year client retention rates, non-institutional discretionary and/or non-discretionary client assets administered, number of client households served.